Gydo-Team/gydo/README.md

 # Gydo-JS v0.1.7

 This project is still in beta!
+So you might encounter some bugs!
+Please report the bugs on our discord server.

 ## How to Install Gydo-JS